Toward Universal Testing of Dynamic Network Models: Main results

 \section{Main results}

 We will build slowly to our main results and model class definition.
 The main difficulty in the problem is that we are tasked with inferring information about a sequence of probability distributions, usually given only a \emph{single} (or few) graph trajectory, which implies only a single sample of each conditional distribution.
 In general, then, we must appropriately restrict our model class $\CC$ in order to yield a solvable problem.
 The key insight is that, between consecutive time steps, the network structure, and, hence, the corresponding conditional distributions, should not change significantly (note, however, that this is a nontrivial phenomenon to formalize).
 Our plan of attack will be to \emph{pretend} that the sequence of updates to the graph immediately after a given time point are independently sampled from the same distribution and to construct an estimator of our metric from these samples.
-For simplicity of exposition, we restrict below to the case of growing trees, where a single vertex is added at each timestep, and it connects to some previous vertex.
-However, we will indicate the changes needed to generalize to larger classes of graphs.
+For simplicity of exposition, we restrict below to the case of growing networks, where a single vertex is added at each timestep, and it connects to some set of previous vertices.
+In this setting, an \emph{update} (with respect to a given graph sequence) at time $t$ takes the form of a selection (a multiset) of vertices present in the graph at the previous timestep to which vertex $t$ will connect.
+We will denote the set of possible updates at time $t$ by $\D_t$.
+For a given update $\kappa \in \D_t$, we will use $t\to \kappa$ to denote the event that vertex $t$ connects to the vertices specified by $\kappa$ at time $t$.
+We denote by $U_t$ the update at time $t$ in a given sample graph trajectory.

 Formally, we will define the test statistic as follows.
-Fix $C(n)$ (which we call the \emph{sample width}) and $M(n)$ (the \emph{number of probe points}), and let $\hmu_{t,v}$, for $t \in [n]$ and $v \in [t-1]$, denote the following probability:
+Fix $C(n)$ (which we call the \emph{sample width}) and $M(n)$ (the \emph{number of probe points}), and, for $t\in[n]$ and $\kappa \in \D_t$, let $\hmu_{t,\kappa}$ denote the following probability:

+Let $\hmu_t$ denote the probability distribution giving probability $\hmu_{t,\kappa}$ to $\kappa$, for each possible $\kappa$.
+That is, $\hmu_{t}$ is an empirical probability distribution over updates.
+We note that the sample intervals corresponding to different probe points in general can overlap substantially.